 Houston has a strong Mayor-Council form of government.
-The City's elected officials, serving concurrent two year terms, are: the Mayor, the City Controller and the 16 members of City Council.
+The City's elected officials, serving concurrent four year terms, of two terms maximum, are: the Mayor, the City Controller and the 16 members of City Council.
 The City Charter provides the constitutional framework within which city government operates.
 The City's Code of Ordinances contains the laws of the City.

 The Mayor serves as the Executive Officer of the City.
 As the City's chief administrator and official representative, the Mayor is responsible for the general management of the City and for seeing that all laws and ordinances are enforced.
 Administrative duties include the appointments, with Council approval, of department heads and persons serving on advisory boards.
 As Executive Officer, the Mayor administers oaths and signs all motions, resolutions and ordinances passed by City Council.
 The Mayor also serves a legislative function, presiding over City Council with voting privileges.
 The Mayor is responsible for advising Council of the City's financial condition and presents to Council and annual budget for approval.